Free Shipping on all orders over $150

 Easter-Egg-Alternative-Banana-Boats

 Easter’s on the way with all of its chocolate Easter egg temptation which isn’t kind to hormones or waistlines.
-So we’re choosing a healthier, kinder-to-hormones option – Banana Boats.
+So we’ve got you covered with a healthier, kinder-to-hormones option – Banana Boats!

 So why look for an Easter egg alternative like Banana Boats?